kbrown01/random_pokemon/README.md

 ![img/pokepanel.png](img/pokepanel.png)

 There are several components in this interface.
+Across the top it has four "modes":
+- You can navigate to previous Pokemon based on the National ID.
-Across the top, you can navigate to previous and next Pokemon based on the National ID.
+- You can navigate to next Pokemon based on the National ID.
-You can "roll the dice" and grab a random pokemon whose ID ranges from 1 to 1008.
+- You can "roll the dice" and grab a random pokemon whose ID ranges from 1 to 1008.
-You can even select a specific Pokemon by name.
+- You can select a specific Pokemon by name.

 The data is all extracted from the [Restful Pokemon API](https://pokeapi.co/) into a few different sensors.